-- The goal is to provide a comprehensive school day for each student, while keeping in mind age-appropriate workloads and monitoring time spent on screens
+Elementary classes will use the following schedule during Home and Online Learning.
+The goal is to provide a comprehensive school day for each student, while keeping in mind age-appropriate workloads and monitoring time spent on screens.
+During Homeroom times, teachers will create schedules for whole class meets, one-on-one meets, and independent learning times.

-- Some teachers will utilize SeeSaw for assignment submission and daily activities
+- Some teachers will utilize Schoology or SeeSaw for content-delivery, assignment submission, and daily activities

-- Teachers will use Google Meet and Zoom for video communication.
-WhatsApp may be used in some circumstances.
+- Teachers will use Google Meet or Zoom for video communication.

 - Learning will align with grade-level standards and subjects